Meshes with Python & Blender: The 2D Grid

 Now we are in business.
 Anytime you see problems like this, try swapping the first or last two sets of indices between themselves.
 Alright, this is where things get funny.
 We need to figure out how to calculate all the indices to make a row of faces.
 If we look closely at the vertices indices we can see a pattern:

 - All indexes jump by 5 in the X axis.
-This is half the number of columns
+This is equal to the number of rows.

 - The first index starts at 0, while the second starts at 1

-In a loop we can now figure out the first index by multiplying the
+We can figure out the first index in a loop by multiplying the current column by

 Try printing these values to check them out.

 for x in range(columns - 1): print(x * rows) print((x + 1) * rows)

 You might be wondering why we are looping over

 columns - 1.
 We have 10 columns of vertices, but these only create 9 columns of faces.
 The last column doesn’t connect to anything after it.

 The third and fourth indices are